 These Character Analysis Task Cards are perfect for deepening student understanding of how characters are feeling based on information that is shared in the text.
 These cards have a mini-lesson and allow students to support their understanding of the different feelings of characters with evidence.
 Understanding characters can be a bit complex, and I need my students to tell me more than just that a character might be feeling “sad.”
 I need to know why they are feeling sad and what information from the text made them arrive at this conclusion.

 I created my Reading Literature Task Card Tool Kit because I LOVE reading novels with my students.
 We often tackle whole-class novels in order for students to learn the literature standards.
 At the end of novels, I want to see what my students have learned, and in addition to an end-of-book project, we reinforce what we have learned using these reading literature task cards.

 There are 8-half page cards that students can focus on and utilize the student answer document to show what they know.
 Simply read a fiction text, print these cards out, laminate, and watch your students’ understanding of the text come alive.

 My Context Clue Task Cards were created because vocabulary is a challenge for so many of my 6th graders and it is something I am ALWAYS working on helping them develop.
 I can speak to them all day using colorful words and while this is beneficial, at the end of the day, they need to be able to read the vocabulary and make sense of the 6th grade level and above text they are to be reading.

 This resource includes 84-multiple choice task cards that provide some focused practice with using context clues to identify the meaning of unknown words.
-If you are finding that your students could use some additional practice with this word work reading skill, grab this…
+It is perfect if you are finding that your students could use some additional practice with this word work reading skill.